Skip to content

 Apply a small quantity of polish to a concealed location using a clean microfiber cloth.
 Aluminum that has been oxidized will leave a black residue on the rag when you remove the polish, indicating that the metal is now naked.
 If there isn't any black residue, a coating is present.

-Step 2 - Wash The Wheels In Water
+Step 2: Wash The Wheels In Water

 Remove as much dirt from your rims as you can before using any soap or cleansers.
 By doing this, you make sure that the metal is completely uncontaminated when you clean, polish, or seal it.
 The simplest method is to use a strong stream of water from a hose to spray your car's wheels.

-Step 3 - Sand The Rims
+Step 3: Sand The Rims

 After smoothing the surface with fine-grit sandpaper, go up to 800 or 1,000 grit to get rid of any ridges or roughness.
 Sanding dust can be removed using a clean, dry microfiber cloth.

-Step 4 - Wash And Dry
+Step 4: Wash and Dry

 Rinse the rims, tires, and wheel wells once more with your hose to remove all soap and cleaner.
 Clean these areas thoroughly, being sure to reach the spaces between the spokes and lug nuts.
 To dry your rims, use a fresh, soft microfiber cloth.
 They are not recommended to dry by air as this may result in stains.

-Step 5 - Polish
+Step 5: Polish

 Polish your now-clean, oxidation-free wheels using your preferred compound.
 Apply the metal polish with a dry, clean microfiber cloth, a felt polishing disc, or a power polisher in the form of a ball.
 Before finishing by wiping the wheel clean with a new cloth, make sure you cover the entire wheel.

-It isn't much you can do to stop oxidation from happening because oxygen and aluminum have a close interaction.
+There isn't much you can do to stop oxidation from happening because oxygen and aluminum have a close interaction.
 However, ignoring oxidation can result in corrosion, which is highly hazardous and something you want to prevent.
 To prevent corrosion or aluminum oxidation in the future, you should apply a protective coating and clean your rims regularly.

 • Paint